-The U.S. primary care physicians market size was valued at USD 266.0 billion in 2022 and is expected to expand at a compound annual growth rate (CAGR) of 3.28% from 2023 to 2030.
-The growth can be attributed to the growing access to primary care providers, which is expected to reduce healthcare expenditure and the growing hospitalization rate.
-Primary care physicians (PCPs) practicing family medicine, internal medicine, and pediatrics provide early detection of diseases with immediate treatment, management of chronic conditions, and preventive care.
+The U.S. primary care physicians market size was estimated at USD 271.0 billion in 2023 and is projected to grow at a compound annual growth rate (CAGR) of 3.36% from 2024 to 2030.
+Growth can be attributed to the growing access to primary care providers, which is expected to reduce healthcare expenditure and a rise in hospitalization rate.

 New primary care models, such as direct primary care and concierge services, are expected to increase physician practice revenue.
 These practice models provide annual membership to patients for primary care and preventive care, which in turn may reduce overall healthcare costs.
 Moreover, these practices have also collaborated with Medicare and private insurance providers to make primary care accessible and affordable.

 In the U.S., employed physicians have reported that salary-based compensation most commonly follows volume-based and mixed models.
-As per the study of 31 physician organizations in the U.S. published in JAMA Network in January 2022, for PCPs, the volume-based compensation model was the common base compensation incentive component, with around 26 physician organizations accounting for around 68.2% of the total compensation.
+As per the study of 31 physician organizations in the U.S. published in JAMA Network in January 2022, for PCPs, the volume-based compensation model was the common base compensation incentive component, with around 26 physician organizations accounting for around 68.2% of total compensation.

 Programs developed by policymakers to deliver quality care by enhancing payment methods for financial incentives are expected to help physicians focus on value-based care rather than volume-based care.
 Moreover, patient outcomes as a measure of the quality of care are being incorporated into value-based payment models, such as incentive-based payment models, risk-bearing arrangements, and comprehensive primary care programs.

 In the U.S., PCPs mostly practice in independent or small healthcare settings; however, in recent years, many physicians are now working with large physician groups or hospitals.
-As per the Primary Care in the United States: 2019 by Robert Graham Center (RGC), around 48% of PCPs are partial or full owners of the practice, and around 48% of these providers work for employed physicians.
-Out of all the primary care providers working in non-physician-owned practices, around 50% are in the insurers, HMOs, health plans, or corporate-owned practices, and around 47% are in the community health, academic, or medical centers.
+As per the Primary Care in the United States 2019 by Robert Graham Center (RGC), around 48% of PCPs are partial or full owners of the practice, and around 48% of these providers work for employed physicians.
+Out of all primary care providers working in non-physician-owned practices, around 50% are in insurers, HMOs, health plans, or corporate-owned practices, and around 47% are in community health, academic, or medical centers.

 Pandemic Impact |